Dev8683/pvsneslibwiki/Installation-with-Windows.md

 #### Msys

-Download **msys** to use Unix like environment and extract it in you snes directory. (eg, **C:\snesdev\** would be fine).
+Download **msys** to use Unix like environment and extract it in your SNES directory. (eg, **C:\snesdev\** would be fine).
 You will have a subdirectory name **msys** with all msys distribution in it.

 [msys 1.0.17](http://www.portabledev.com/download/11/)

-Msys need to be add to Windows Path because lot's of msys binary files are needed when we are going to compile.
+Msys needs to be added to Windows Path because lots of msys binary files are needed when we are going to compile.

 To add the **msys\bin** directory to your PATH environment variable (eg,  you will add  **c:\snesdev\msys\bin** in our example).
 I'm French with a Windows 7 computer, so the name will not reflect your exact configuration.
-The goal is to have the Windows Path textbox to add the msys/bin directory.
+The goal is to have the Windows Path text box to add the msys/bin directory.
 Do a Right Click on "Ordinateur" icon, choose "Paramètres système avancés" and then, click on "Variables d'environnement" button.

 ![Path](http://www.portabledev.com/wp-content/uploads/2018/02/pn_tools_04.jpg)